Kornkawin/devops_tutorial/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;***Remark: Konga has some bugs when first running with NODE_ENV=production***
 &nbsp;&nbsp;&nbsp;&nbsp;***Solution:***
 1. $cd kong_dock
 2. $docker-compose up -d
-3. Navigate to Konga by browser
+3. Navigate to Konga by browser.
 4. Register admin user and add Kong Admin URL, then close browser.
 5. $docker-compose down
-6. $rm docker-compose.yml
-7. $mv docker-compose-production.yml docker-compose.yml
+6. $mv docker-compose-production.yml docker-compose.yml
-8. $rm docker-compose-production.yml
-9. $docker-compose up -d
+7. $docker-compose up -d
-10. Konga can be used
+8. Konga can be used with less resources.

 **Chapter 14:** OTP service and session server development with Redis and Flask
 **Chapter 15:** Web application development with nearly zero downtime